PP-Module for Software-Defined Networking Controllers

 The TOE boundary for an SDN controller is one or more physical or virtual devices.
 An SDN controller may be a distributed TOE, as defined by the Base-PP.

-The following figure shows the SDN controller sitting between the management and data planes within the SDN infrastructure.
+The following figure shows the logical position of the SDN controller between the management and data planes within the SDN infrastructure.
 This is a simplified diagram of the TOE's position in an SDN deployment.
 Other dependencies that are necessary to meet security requirements, such as an audit server, remote management interface, or source of certificate revocation information are not shown.

 Figure 1: High-Level SDN Representation

-The following elements of an SDN controller are outside the scope of this PP-Module and are therefore considered to be non-interfering with respect to security, even if they are included as part of a compliant product:
+The following elements of an SDN controller are outside the scope of this PP-Module and are therefore considered to be non-interfering with respect to its security, even if they are included as part of a compliant product.

 1.4 Use Cases